 Table 2-1: Legislation and Guidance.
 2 Table 2-2: Scoping Opinion response.
-6 Table 2-3: Stakeholder Engagement Activities10 Table 2-4: Summary of key publicly available datasets for Marine and Coastal Processes Table 2-5: Hydrodynamic instruments deployed in the vicinity of the study area. $\dots$ 17 Table 2-6: Impacts Scoped into the Marine and Coastal Processes Assessment28 Table 2-7: Impacts Scoped Out for Marine and Coastal Processes Table 2-8: Impact Magnitude Table 2-9: Receptor sensitivity.
+6 Table 2-3: Stakeholder Engagement Activities10 Table 2-4: Summary of key publicly available datasets for Marine and Coastal Processes Table 2-5: Hydrodynamic instruments deployed in the vicinity of the study area. \dots 17 Table 2-6: Impacts Scoped into the Marine and Coastal Processes Assessment28 Table 2-7: Impacts Scoped Out for Marine and Coastal Processes Table 2-8: Impact Magnitude Table 2-9: Receptor sensitivity.
 31 Table 2-10: Significance of effect matrix.
 31 Table 2-11: Embedded Mitigation33 Table 2-12: Worst Case Assessment Scenario Considered for Each Impact as Part of the Assessment of Likely Significant Effects.35 Table 2-13: Sediment displacement volumes due to cable installation.
-44 Table 2-14: Significance of effect of increase of suspended sediment concentrationand change of seabed level for all receptors.55 Table 2-15: Significance of effect of potential impact to seabed morphology for allreceptors Table 2-16: Significance of effects of modifications to littoral transport and coastalbehaviour for all receptors.62 Table 2-17: Significance of effects of potential impacts to seabed morphology for allreceptors Table 2-18: Significance of effects of seabed scouring for all receptors.
-67 Table 2-19: Significance of effects of modifications to wave and tidal regimes andassociated impacts to morphological features for all receptors Table 2-20: Projects considered within the Marine and Coastal Processes CIA75 Table 2-21: Significance of effect of cumulative increase of suspended sedimentconcentration and change of seabed level for all receptors Table 2-22: Significance of effect of cumulative modifications to the wave and tidalregime and associated potential impacts to the sediment transport regime for allreceptors Table 2-23: Marine and Coastal Processes inter-relationships
+44 Table 2-14: Significance of effect of increase of suspended sediment concentrationand change of seabed level for all receptors.56 Table 2-15: Significance of effect of potential impact to seabed morphology for allreceptors Table 2-16: Significance of effects of modifications to littoral transport and coastalbehaviour for all receptors.63 Table 2-17: Significance of effects of potential impacts to seabed morphology for allreceptors Table 2-18: Significance of effects of seabed scouring for all receptors.
+68 Table 2-19: Significance of effects of modifications to wave and tidal regimes andassociated impacts to morphological features for all receptors Table 2-20: Projects considered within the Marine and Coastal Processes CIA78 Table 2-21: Significance of effect of cumulative increase of suspended sedimentconcentration and change of seabed level for all receptors Table 2-22: Significance of cumulative effects of modifications to wave and tidal regimes and associated impacts to morphological features for all receptors85 Table 2-23: Marine and Coastal Processes inter-relationships